xqwang724/Colgate-JJ-Circuit-Simulation/README.md

 ## User guide

 To use the program, put the SPICE circuit file in the same folder as the Python scripts.
-Change the name of the circuit accordingly.
+Change the name of the circuit accordingly in ```cir_to_ivp'''.

 ```python
 ColgateJJSim(circuit_name, simulation_length)